 This muscle crosses the elbow and forearm and originates in two places, the medial humerus, and the ulna bone.
 It inserts on the middle lateral surface of the radius and is a strong forearm pronator, and is involved in elbow flexion.

-More Forearm Training Tips
+More Training Content

 - Leong, D.P., et al. Prognostic value of grip strength: findings from the Prospective Urban Rural Epidemiology (PURE) study.
-The Lancet 386, 266-273 (2015)
+The Lancet 386, 266-273 (2015).

 - Mark D Peterson. et al Low Normalized Grip Strength is a Biomarker for Cardiometabolic Disease and Physical Disabilities Among U.S. and Chinese Adults.
 Multicenter Study J Gerontol A Biol Sci Med Sci2017 Oct 12;72(11):1525-1531. doi: 10.1093/gerona/glx031.

-Featured image: Shutterstock/Dragon Images
+Featured image: Shutterstock/Dragon Ima